aliyun/terraform-provider-alicloud/website/docs/r/cen_instance.html.markdown

 * `id` - The ID of the CEN instance.
 * `name` - The name of the CEN instance.
 * `description` - The description of the CEN instance.
+* `protection_level` - (Available in 1.76.0+) Indicates the allowed level of CIDR block overlapping.
+Valid values:
+   - FULL: No overlapping CIDR blocks are allowed.
+   - REDUCE: Overlapping CIDR blocks are allowed.
+However, the overlapping CIDR blocks cannot be identical.

+   Default to "REDUCED".

 ## Import